 What is Passive Ownership?

-Many business owners are getting attracted to passive ownership because it gives them an opportunity to get involved in other activities that they enjoy outside the business and still enjoy higher profits from the company.
+Many business owners are getting attracted to passive ownership because it gives them an opportunity to get involved in other activities that they enjoy outside the business and still enjoy profits from the company.
 Here are a few reasons why business owners prefer passive ownership:

 Business will be more efficient

 Creating passive ownership starts by having the right systems in place to solve any problems that may arise.
 The systems include having reliable technology systems, good customer service, and competent managers who can make decisions on their own.
 The latter is the most important since the managers will know what to do at specific times as long as they know they have your backing as the business owner.

 The business owner should also put in place an elaborate compensation system that motivates and keeps the managers in place.
 Also, once the owner delegates important responsibilities to key employees, the owner should not meddle in their responsibilities but, instead, support them, even when they make mistakes.

 Engaging in the daily activities of the business means that the owner will lack time to craft strategic goals that will define the future growth of the business.
 Business owners should learn to trust that their subordinates can take care of the business operations on their own.

 Spending too much time worrying about the day-to-day operations of the business may blur the big picture that the owners have about the future of the business.
 Focusing less on operations leaves more brainpower to focus on strategic issues such as new markets to venture in, how to grow revenues, and strategic acquisitions.

 When buyers are contemplating acquiring new businesses, they consider their ability to run the business smoothly after the acquisition and to generate higher revenues than the original owners did.
 Once the owners make themselves operationally irrelevant to the business, they demonstrate to potential buyers that the business can keep operating without the direct involvement of the owner.